antonOO/SmartBot/README.md

 11. After you run the Slack listener and start the bot, see in the terminal window Your bot UID and set the `BOT_UID` in the settings.py file.

+## Disclaimer - installed and tested only on Linux/ May have Rasa_NLU installation problems on Windows